Anchal College, Padampur

 Anchal college is a public undergraduate college in Bargarh District of Odisha, India.
 Established in 1965, the college was initially affiliated to Utkal University.
 After the establishment of Sambalpur University in 1966, the college came to be affiliated to this new university.
 This college provides education in Higher Secondary and Degree level in Arts, Science and Commerce.
+This instituite had also signed MoU with KISS university.

 History

 The college is one of the oldest college in western Odisha being established in the year 1965.
 This college is a fully aided educational institution of the government of Odisha, having many UGC- scale teachers.
 The college was credited with a "B" grade by NAAC.

 This college was early afflicted with Utkal University, till when in 1969 Sambalpur University came into existence and afflicted with the new university.

 It is present in the revenue district of Bargarh.
+Several alumni have highlighted their association with this college in their books.

 Department

 The college provides teaching in the following courses: